 It is recommended to use the machines of the national banks (National Bank of Egypt and Bank Misr) to get the optimum rates on the day.

 Once you get your money, it is important to know the distinction between each bill and know an estimate purchase power for each.

 Currency bill of EGP 200:

 This is the equivalent of approximately 10 Euro.
-You can have a decent meal in a coffee shop for EGP 200.
+You can have a quick snack in a coffee shop for EGP 200.
 You can also buy groceries (chips, chocolates, juices) for a day for 2 persons with this same amount.
-You can charge your mobile phone (local line) and internet mobile with this amount and it would cover calls and internet usage for a week or more (depending on your consumption rate).
+You can charge your mobile phone (local line) and internet mobile with this amount and it would cover calls and internet usage for a around 5 days (depending on your consumption rate).

 Currency Bill of EGP 100:

 This is the equivalent of approximately 5 Euro.
-You can have a shisha and a juice or coffee for EGP 100.
-You can buy a packet of 150 grams mixed nuts from Bestway supermarket.
-You can get a plate of salad or a pizza for one in a coffee shop.
+You can have a juice or coffee for EGP 100.

 Currency Bill of EGP 50:

 This is the equivalent of approximately 2,5 Euro.
-You can have good quality cheap Egyptian street food like fool and falafel, koshari, hawashi and feteer.
+You can have good quality cheap Egyptian street food like fool or falafel or koshari.
 You can get like 3 to 4 big bottles of water.
 You can get 1 to 2 cold beers with this amount (depends on the place you get it from) and you can charge some internet to your mobile that can help you surf the net for a day or 2 (depending on your consumption)

 The above-mentioned bills are of a fairly high value.
 Be careful not to mix it up with the change, or the lower value bills like EGP 20, EGP 10 , EGP 5, EGP 1 and EGP 0.50 , which are like the following: